mediasuitenz/docker-clamscan/README.md

 Options are:

-* `SCAN_DIR`: path to the folder that should be scanned.
-This folder will get mounted into the container at runtime.
+* `SCAN_DIR`: path to the folder(s) that should be scanned.
+This folder should be mounted into the container at runtime (using -v option for docker run).
 * `CONTAINMENT_DIR`: path to the folder that infected files will be moved to.
+* `DEFINITIONS_DIR`: path to the folder that the current virus definitions will be stored.
+This will get created on the mounted volume if it does not already exist.

 ## Example Usage
 ```
 docker build -t clamscan .
-docker run -e SCAN_DIR="/files" -e CONTAINMENT_DIR="/virus" -v $PWD/files:/files clamscan
+docker run -e SCAN_DIR="/files/resources /files/uploads" -e CONTAINMENT_DIR="/clamav/quarantine" -e DEFINITIONS_DIR="/clamav/definitions -v $PWD/files:/files -v $PWD/clamav:clamav clamscan
 ```
-This example mounts an external volume in at `/files` on the container, and tells `clamscan` to scan that folder.
-The containment directory is inside the container in this example (scan.sh will create the containment dir if it doesn't already exist).
-This path could be to another mounted volume instead if you wanted to keep the virus files on the host for easier access.
+This example mounts an external volume in at `/files` on the container, and tells `clamscan` to scan two subfolders (`/files/resources` and `/files/uploads`).
+Another folder, `clamav` is mounted and any files that fail scanning are placed in `/clamav/quarantine`.
+Any definitions updates will store info into `/clamav/definitions`, making the update process quicker if there are no new definitions.

 ## Logging
 The container will log the scan output when running, so you may leverage this to set up notifications or whatever you need when infections are found.